RoadieHQ/roadie-backstage-plugins/plugins/backstage-plugin-prometheus/README.md

 - Show basic statistics widget about pull requests for your repository.

-The plugin provides a entity content page and two additional widgets:
+The plugin provides an entity content page and two additional widgets:
 1. Alert table widget
 2. Prometheus Graph widget
 * Graph widget has two versions, line graph and an area graph